What Are NSF Payments? NSF Re-Presentment Basics

 E2EE and PCI Compliance

-Some E2EE vendors claim that using E2EE makes adhering to PCI guidelines easier because it encrypts data throughout the entire process, but this claim isn’t entirely the case.
+Some agencies using E2EE claim that using doing so makes adhering to PCI guidelines easier because it encrypts data throughout the entire process, but this claim isn’t entirely the case.

-While this method is compliant with Payment Card Industry (PCI) guidance, E2EE requires intensive documentation and additional ongoing costs associated with PCI compliance.
-Merchants often hold the encryption keys, so merchants relying on E2EE will typically need to complete an annual PCI-DSS self-assessment questionnaire (SAQ) with over 300 questions.
+While this method is compliant with PCI guidance, E2EE requires intensive documentation and additional ongoing costs associated with PCI compliance.
+Agencies often hold the encryption keys, so merchants relying on E2EE will typically need to complete an annual PCI DSS SAQ with over 300 questions.

-Even though small business owners are used to wearing many hats, assuming responsibility for PCI compliance may be more than they can handle.
-If they choose to have someone else manage it for them, like processors or outside consultants, then they’ll also incur the added expense of outside help.
+Even though local and regional governments are used to wearing many hats, assuming responsibility for PCI compliance may be more than many can handle.
+If government agencies choose to have someone else manage PCI compliance on their behalf, like processors or outside consultants, they’ll also incur the added expense of outside help.

 What’s the Difference Between P2PE and E2EE?